Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Miami (OH) has combined with its opponents to score more than 65 points in one game this season.
+- Miami (OH) and its opponents have combined to score more than 65.5 points in one game this season.

-- Saturday's over/under is 5.4 points higher than the combined 59.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 59.6, is 5.9 points fewer than Saturday's over/under.

-- This contest's total is 9.9 points above the 55.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 55.1 points per game, 10.4 fewer than this contest's over/under.

 Kent State Stats and Trends

-- The Golden Flashes are 5-1 ATS when favored by 1 point or more this season.
+- The Golden Flashes have an against the spread record of 5-1 in their six games when favored by 1 point or more so far this season.

-- Kent State has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).
+- Kent State's games this year have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Kent State is 5-3 against the spread and 6-2 overall in games when it scores more than 21.6 points.
+- When Kent State records more than 21.6 points, it is 5-3 against the spread and 6-2 overall.

-- Kent State is 5-4 against the spread and 6-3 overall when the team piles up more than 348.3 yards.
+- In games that Kent State piles up over 348.3 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Golden Flashes have turned the ball over eight times this season, five fewer than the RedHawks have forced (13).
+- This year, the Golden Flashes have eight turnovers, five fewer than the RedHawks have takeaways (13).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.